The Tailor, the Banh Mi, and the Lanterns: A Conversation with Minh, Hoi An Local Since Birth

 Q: Any scams to watch out for?

-Also: the sampan boat rides on the river.
+Watch the sampan boat rides on the river too.
 They should cost 50,000-100,000 VND ($2-4) for 30 minutes.
 Some boatmen quote 200,000-300,000 VND to tourists.
-Agree on the price before boarding.
+Agree on the price before you board.

 Q: One thing you'd tell every visitor?

 Rent a bicycle.
 Not a motorbike — a bicycle.
-Hoi An is flat, compact, and has bike lanes along the river.
+Hoi An is flat, compact, and laced with bike lanes along the river.
 The best way to experience the town is at bicycle speed — slow enough to smell the food, fast enough to cover the old town, An Bang Beach, and Tra Que village in a day.

-Bicycle rental: 30,000-50,000 VND ($1.20-2) per day from any hotel.
+Bicycle rental runs 30,000-50,000 VND ($1.20-2) per day from any hotel.
 That's the best $2 you'll spend in Vietnam.